nijave/aws-container-sample/ecs-deployment/README.md

  - `instance_count` {default = 2} the number of instances you'd like to run
  - `aws_region` {default = us-east-2} the region you'd like to deploy the infrastructure in
  - `created_by` {default = terraform-nick} a tag assigned to the resources created to separate them from other users
- - `app_id` {default = SampleTerraformContainerApp} a tag assigned to all the resources to help identify what app they are for
+ - `app_id` {default = SampleTerraformContainerApp} a tag assigned to all the resources to help identify what app they are for (this only applies to app-specific items listed below in bold)

 ## Usage
 1. Follow pre-requisites in the in the top-level readme (an AWS account & Terraform)